 Regulation No. 80 of 2024 reflects Indonesia’s commitment to fostering the growth of its Halal industry and creating opportunities for MSEs to tap into the global Halal market.
 By simplifying the Halal certification process, the government is actively supporting the integration of more businesses into the Halal supply chain.

-MSEs interested in starting the certification process can now access the Sihalal online system or directly reach out to BPJPH for guidance and support.
+MSEs interested in starting the certification process can now access the Sihalal online system or contact the BPJPH directly for guidance and support.

-With the implementation of Regulation No. 80 of 2024, Indonesia is further advancing its Halal certification infrastructure to ensure that even the smallest enterprises can compete in the burgeoning Halal market.
+With the implementation of Regulation No. 80 of 2024, Indonesia continues to develop its Halal certification infrastructure to ensure that even the smallest enterprises can compete in the burgeoning Halal market.
 These updated procedures provide the clarity, support, and flexibility needed for MSEs to achieve Halal certification with greater ease and accessibility.

 Global Product Compliance (GPC) specializes in Global Regulatory Compliance Solutions across sectors